History of the nude in art: Academicism

 In academicism, the nude had a special relevance, considered the expression par excellence of the nobility of nature: in the words of Paul Valéry, "what love was for storytellers and poets, the nude was for the artists of the form".
 The academic nude meant standardization on classical premises subject to strict thematic and formal rules, subordinated to the generally puritanical environment of nineteenth-century society.
 The nude was only accepted as an expression of ideal beauty, so it was a modest, aseptic nude, based strictly on anatomical study.
 The acceptance of the classical nude as an expression of an ideal of beauty led to the censorship of any deviation from the classicist canons: thus, at the Great Exhibition in London in 1851, when the famous Crystal Palace was decorated with a gallery of marble nudes, all were accepted except the Greek Slave by Hiram Powers, which, despite being a copy of the Aphrodite of Cnidus, was criticized for appearing with her wrists handcuffed.
-However, the teaching practice exercised in the academies of life drawing, allowed in certain cases the introduction of formal and stylistic novelties that rejuvenated the genre, giving it at the same time a greater respectability, as a product of intellectual elaboration.
+However, the teaching practice exercised in the academies of life drawing allowed, in certain cases, the introduction of formal and stylistic novelties that rejuvenated the genre, giving it, at the same time, greater respectability as a product of intellectual elaboration.

 Phryne before the Areopagus (1861), by Jean-Léon Gérôme, Hamburg Kunsthalle.

 A center of reference for the academic nude was the work of Ingres: according to Winckelmann's theory that the male nude could only express character, while the female nude was the only one that could reflect beauty, since this is more clearly shown in soft and sinuous forms, Ingres' nudes reflected a continuity in the stroke that gave his figures a rounded form, smooth texture and soft contour.
 As a result, academic art focused more on the female nude than the male, with figures of smooth form and waxy texture.

 Woman Bitten by a Snake (1847), by Auguste Clésinger, Musée d'Orsay, Paris.